pianowow/concentrateJS/README.md

 # Concentrate

 This is javascript web port of my original Python desktop app, Concentrate.
-Very early days now.
-Almost no user interface work done so far.
-Still focusing on the core engine.

 ## Development notes: